Open-source MCP tool for browser automation

 ⚠️ Your agent either gets confused or loses context completely

-The root cause is simple: standard Playwright MCP gives the LLM an ARIA snapshot, not the full set of interactable DOM elements.
+The issue is that standard Playwright MCP gives the LLM an ARIA snapshot, not the full set of interactable DOM elements.
+That abstraction limits the agent’s understanding of what elements do and how they fit into the flow, causing inconsistent decisions and execution errors.

 Why this happens